 The Mayflower itself was a small ship and the Pilgrims spent 66 days traveling from England to Plimoth, although that wasn’t their original intended destination.
 They lived in between decks in a small, cramped space with no fresh air and little to do and terrible food to eat.
 Soon after they left, a storm hit the Mayflower and blew her off course.

-Build a “Mayflower” with your younger students but outlining a ship on the floor in tape just big enough for all the students to sit in together.
-Explain to them what life was like in the ship and ask them to sway back and forth.
+Build a “Mayflower” with your younger students but outlining a ship on the floor in Mavalus tape just big enough for all the students to sit in together.
+Explain to them what life was like in the ship and ask them to sway back and forth to replicate the motion of the sea.
 Ask them to pretend they’re smelly, that there’s little air to breathe, and that the food is bad to eat and has bugs in it.
 When the storm comes, ask students to pretend they are seasick, ask one to fall overboard and the others to save the student, and have students imagine the ship is being tossed in the angry ocean.
 Older students can use this interactive timeline.

 Take younger students on the journey by using a map to explain how far the Pilgrims were off course and the path they took down the coast to Plimoth (named Plymouth today on maps).
 Asks students to pretend to get provisions in Newfoundland but decide not to stay there.
 Have one student spot land and ask all the students to exit the Mayflower and return to their seats.
 Older students can read first hand accounts of the last legs of the voyage and read the Mayflower Compact.